“Catch that bird! Don’t let that chicken get away, Charles!”

 hush little baby, don’t you cry.

-I came across retired physician and teacher Charles Clanton Rogers through his post Journey of the Human Mind.
-In it, he describes living with a sense of astonishment.
-As he puts it, “I have an idea of what it is like to experience life before a thing is known; and then to witness its deployment. ” Dr. Rogers’ site, The Rogers Post, offers his musings on history, science, art, and much more.
-I’m grateful he’s sharing this glimpse of a lovingly guided early education with us.
-Thanks Charles!
+I became acquainted with retired physician and teacher Charles Clanton Rogers when he commented on one of my posts.
+Charles enjoyed writing about history, science, art, and music, but my favorites among his work described living with a sense of astonishment.
+As he wrote, “I have an idea of what it is like to experience life before a thing is known; and then to witness its deployment. ” I rarely offer guest posts but when I asked, he gladly shared glimpse of a lovingly guided early education with us.
+This lovely man recently passed away and I still miss our lively exchanges.